dcunited001/dcunited001.github.io/_posts/2017-10-13-speed-of-thought-social-physics.md

 #### &#x2605; [Sports Like Soccer Or Football Are Well-Defined Sociophysical Games](#sports-like-soccer-or-football-are-well-defined-sociophysical-games)

+- TODO: pics
+  - for magnetic field lines
+  - for stadium to demonstrate maximal values in a physical field of attention
 - TODO: ensure TOC here is properly ordered
+  - sections on programs/particle

 ## [Postulates of Sociophysical Systems](#postulates-of-sociophysical-systems)